cmdcnd/IncidentResponse/README.md

 $ git checkout $(branch_name)
 ```

-This allows avoiding making changes directly on master which is usually the official branch
+This allows avoiding making changes directly on main which is usually the official branch
 where we only want to keep changes that are validated and reviewed.

 ### 3. complete tasks documenations
 - complete README.md: you can get the template and the example from ./template
-- add any scripts if you have one under $(your_battle_drill_folder)/scripts
+- add any scripts if you have one under $(your_tasks_folder)/scripts
 - make sure to include detailed steps for running the script.

 ### 4. add your changes